splunk/public-o11y-docs/get-started/service-description.rst

 You can monitor subscription usage for each product depending on the type of subscription.
 See :ref:`subscription-overview` for more information.

-For more information on SLAs and system limits, see :ref:`sd-slas`.

 .. _sd-subscriptions:

 Subscription types, expansions, renewals, and terminations
 ===========================================================

-Your subscription to Splunk Observability Cloud depends on the Splunk product: host-based or usage-based for Splunk IM and APM, or web sessions for Splunk RUM or synthetics check for Splunk Synthetics.
+Your subscription to Splunk Observability Cloud depends on the Splunk product: host-based or usage-based for Splunk IMM and Splunk APM, or web sessions for Splunk RUM or synthetics check for Splunk Synthetic Monitoring.

 Host-based subscriptions
 ------------------------------------------------------------